 The Opening Word - Infrastructure Assessment

-The Opening Word is a non-profit literacy, ESOL, and job readiness program on Long Island.
-The program aims to unlock the language ability of adult participants, providing them with a key to future personal empowerment, increased civic and social responsibility and enhanced skills for membership in the workforce.
-The Opening Word is dedicated to helping immigrant non-English speaking women with skills required to succeed in the workforce.
-AHI students assessed the organization's technology, network and back-office infrastructure at all three of their locations and provided modernization recommendations.
+The Opening Word is a non-profit literacy, ESOL, and job readiness program on Long Island dedicated to providing immigrant non-English speaking women with the skills required to succeed in the workforce.
+AHI students assessed the organization's technology, network and back-office infrastructure at all three of their locations, and provided modernization recommendations.

 With support from the Network of the National Library of Medicine (NNLM), the “Connect 2 UR Health” wellness fair provided seniors in Southampton with interactive, age-specific and hands-on iPad training sessions on relevant health conditions to assist seniors to manage their health and increase health literacy.
 Licensed health providers from Stony Brook Southampton Hospital and students from the School of Health Professions organized and participated in the event.